Free Stand Up Comedy Seminar

-This article, An Assessment of Stand Up Comedy Teachers – Part Two , is dedicated to exploring two different approaches used by stand up comedy teachers: Opinion-Based Instruction and Technique-Based Instruction .
-Opinion-Based Instruction is founded on the stand up comedy teachers’ sense of humor, personal preferences and what the stand up comedy teachers thinks is funny or acceptable.
+This article, An Assessment of Comedy Teachers – Part Two , is dedicated to exploring two different approaches used by comedy teachers: Opinion-Based Instruction and Technique-Based Instruction .
+Opinion-Based Instruction is founded on the teachers’ sense of humor, personal preferences and what the teachers thinks is funny or acceptable.
 Technique-Based Instruction is founded on a curriculum of fundamental principles and skills the students can learn and practice as a series of skills they can then apply to their own style of being funny.
-These two approaches are diametrically opposed ways of teaching and they are discussed in terms of their effect on stand up comedy students.
+These two approaches are diametrically opposed ways of teaching and they are discussed in terms of their effect on students.

 Opinion-Based Instruction Is Inconsistent

-Since all stand up comedy teachers have radically different senses of humor, it naturally follows that their opinions about what is funny will be inconsistent, if not outright contradictory.
-Stand up comedy teachers who give their opinions in place of techniques create confusion in their students because the students are faced with the dilemma of figuring out which of the conflicting opinions is correct.
+Since all comedy teachers have radically different senses of humor, it naturally follows that their opinions about what is funny will be inconsistent, if not outright contradictory.
+Comedy teachers who give their opinions in place of techniques create confusion in their students because the students are faced with the dilemma of figuring out which of the conflicting opinions is correct.

-For instance, if two stand up comedy teachers tell a student which jokes the stand up comedy teachers thinks are funny and which ones they think are not funny, what happens when the opinions of the two stand up comedy teachers disagree?
-Which stand up comedy teacher is right?
+For instance, if two comedy teachers tell a student which jokes they think are funny and which ones they think are not funny, what happens when the opinions of the two teachers disagree?
+Which stand up comedy class class teacher is right?
 The answer is neither.
-Students need to keep in mind that the stand up comedy teachers’ opinions about what is funny is only that one person’s opinion, and that opinion is no better or worse than anyone else’s opinion on this planet.
-This inconsistent information can frustrate students and discourage them from continuing to study stand up comedy.
+Students need to keep in mind that the comedy teachers’ opinions about what is funny is only one person’s opinion, and that opinion is no better or worse than anyone else’s opinion on this planet.
+This inconsistent information can frustrate students and discourage them from continuing to study in a stand up comedy class.

 Technique-Based Instruction Maintains Consistency

-The reason stand up comedy teachers should only teach comedy techniques and skills is to remove the stand up comedy teachers’ opinions about what is funny or acceptable from the process.
+The reason comedy teachers should only teach techniques and skills is to remove the comedy teachers’ opinions about what is funny or acceptable from the process.
 Instead, these opinions can be replaced with consistent fundamental techniques and skills of writing and performing.
-If the comedy techniques are truly fundamentals they’ll always be relevant.
-Therefore, teaching techniques creates clarity when a reoccurring problem arises because the stand up comedy teachers can offer consistent solutions.
+If the comedy techniques are truly fundamentals they’ll always be relevant for solving particular issues.
+Therefore, teaching techniques creates clarity when a reoccurring problem arises because the comedy teachers can offer consistent solutions.